Other places to visit in The Hague

 Sound & Vision The Hague

-Sound & Vision is the museum for news and journalism.
-Here, you will learn everything about media through games, tests and examples.
-Do you recognize fake news?
-Where are your limits when it comes to humor?
-And how good are residents of The Hague at attracting attention in the media?
-You can discover it all at Sound & Vision in The Hague!
+Sound & Vision is the museum dedicated to news and journalism.
+Here, visitors can delve into the world of media through engaging games, tests and examples.
+Do you spot fake news?
+Explore your boundaries when it comes to humour.
+And discover how effective are residents of The Hague are at grabbing attention in the media.
+At Sound & Vision in The Hague, there’s so much to uncover!

 Visit the website of Sound & Vision the Hague